If you’re allergic to one kind of seafood, your doctor may have told you to avoid others. Here’s what to look out for.

 - Caponata (Sicilian eggplant relish)

 - Artificial fish like surimi, an imitation crabmeat sometimes used in sushi

 - Fish sauce, oils, and gelatin

-Stay out of seafood restaurants.
-Even if you order the beef, bits of fish from a shared spatula, cooking oil, or grill can get in your food.
-That kind of cross-contact can happen in any place that uses a lot of fish or fish ingredients, including many ethnic restaurants.
+- Stay out of seafood restaurants.
+Even if you order beef, bits of seafood from a shared spatula, cooking oil, or grill can get in your food.

-Don't shop for or cook fish.
+- Don't shop for or cook seafood.
 Let someone else do it.
 You may have a reaction just from touching it or being in an area where someone is cooking it.

 - Ask your doctor if any fish or shellfish is safe to eat.
 Don't try out any kinds on your own, though.
 That could cause severe allergic reactions.

 - Ask your doctor whether it’s safe for you to take fish oil supplements.
 You can also find those good-for-you omega-3 fatty acids in other places.
 Leafy green vegetables, walnuts, flaxseed oil, soy oil, canola oil and microalgae (spirulina) are good options.